 “housing needs” means a person shall be in “housing need” if they are demonstrably unable to afford to purchase or rent a house of a size suitable for their needs (which shall include the needs of any others who live with that person as part of one family) on the open market, as certified by a body registered with the Financial Services Authority to provide mortgages via written confirmation of the maximum amount of mortgage eligibility, with the applicant’s income details stated, AND as assessed by the Council’s Housing Department AND that person (or at least one person if there is more than one) qualifies under the definition of “local connection” as stated above.

-“qualifying purchaser” means a person who qualifies as having a local connection and housing needs.
+“qualifying purchaser or tenant” means a person who qualifies as having a local connection and housing needs.

 “developer” and/or future owners means the persons or body responsible for the construction and ownership of the affordable home and all subsequent successors and assignees.